 Hiking and beer always equal fun times in the great outdoors, especially when the day ends in one of these great Illinois breweries.
 Thankfully, Chicago offers some fantastic opportunities to play in the woods and then afterward enjoy a nearby refreshing brew.
-Here are six perfect hikes and hops pairings to enjoy around Chicagoland.
+Here are seven perfect hikes and hops pairings to enjoy around Chicagoland.

 1. Hike Here: Kickapoo State Recreation Area – Oakwood

 Then Drink Here: Riggs Beer Company – Urbana

 Once the site for a surface mining operation, today the Kickapoo State Park features a variety of paths and 35 miles of trails.
 Located near Danville, Illinois, the park offers clear ponds, boating, canoeing, and woodsy hillsides.

 The Vermilion River runs through the park, drawing birds and other wildlife.
 Runners can run through wildflower-laced paths, listening to the sounds of nature while exercising under the shady trees.

 There are six maintained paths, ranging from about 2.5 miles to about 8 miles in length.
 Easy looped trails are an option if you’re short on time.
 Athletes looking for a serious run can take advantage of the 7.6-mile out and back trail which is rated as difficult to meet the demands of experienced runners and hikers.